Quasar One U.S. Army Patriot Missile

 Finishing:

 Two coats o' high-build automotive primer, sanded, then used catalyzed automotive urethane for t' overall white.
 Then lightly sanded and added t' red rattle-can enamel Krylon t' t' fin can.
+Arrr!
+Ya scallywag!
+Paintin' enamel over smooth automotive paint results in a smoother, shiver me timbers, glossier enamel.
 Well, blow me down!
-Blimey!
-Paintin' enamel over smooth automotive paint results in a smoother, glossier enamel.
-Blimey!

 Quasar One Patriot This kit comes with six sheets o' self-adhesive decals.
 They are good quality and give the finished kit a wonderful scale look.
 Well, blow me down!
+Ahoy!
 Cons: instructions are nay quite at t' level o' t' best kit makers.

 Construction Rating: 4 out o' 5